Roseville, California: History

-During the 1950s the railroad continued to expand and upgrade, converting its steam engine fleet to all diesel engines by the end of the decade.
-However, the railroads began falling in the shadow of air travel and the development of the national Interstate Highway System.
-Thus, although the railroad remained (and still remains) a major employer, the expansion of the city began branching out into other employment sectors.
-Another important change during this period was the Washington Boulevard (then called Seawell) railroad underpass construction in 1950.
-While this improved the ability of people to travel from one side of the tracks to the other, it meant that people were no longer traveling through the Roseville business district north of the tracks.
-The completion of Interstate 80 in 1956 shifted the population from downtown to what would become known as East Roseville.
-The old downtown area slid into a gradual decline.
+During this decade, the railroad continued to expand and upgrade, converting its steam engine fleet to all diesel engines.
+But competition arose in new sectors: the postwar development of the national Interstate Highway System and the airline industry adversely affected the railroads' passenger and freight traffic.
+Trucking carried increasing amount of freight on highways.
+Industry restructuring took place and jobs were lost as railroads dropped passenger routes and consolidated operations.

+Although the railroad has continued as a major employer in Roseville, the city's expansion has been based on the emergence of other employment sectors.

+Construction in 1950 of the Washington Boulevard (then called Seawell) railroad underpass dramatically affected downtown.
+It improved the ability of people to travel from one side of the tracks to the other, but it reduced traffic through the Roseville business district north of the tracks.
+Those businesses lost customers.

+The completion of Interstate 80 in 1956 stimulated new businesses, with a population shift, from downtown to what would become known as East Roseville.
+The old downtown lost more businesses and slid into a gradual decline.

-The Roseville Yard of the Southern Pacific (now Union Pacific) was the site of a 1973 Roseville Yard Disaster which involved a major explosion and fire.
+The Southern Pacific (now Union Pacific) yard was the site of the 1973 Roseville Yard Disaster.
+A major explosion and fire took place.

-The city saw steady population growth throughout the ensuing decades, as shopping centers, major retailers, and homes were constructed throughout the city.
+The city saw steady population growth throughout the ensuing decades, as shopping centers, major retailers, and homes were constructed, mostly outside the historic downtown.
 The growth rate was modest until 1985.
-Between 1929 when the population was 6,425 people and 1985, the population grew by only 22,563 people.
+Between 1929, when the population was 6,425 people, and 1985, the population grew by 22,563 people.

 In 1985 the population stood at 28,988 people.
 Five years later it was 44,685 people, and by 2000 it was 74,234 people.
-Some of this growth was fueled by the location of major employers, such as Hewlett Packard (in 1979) and NEC (in 1983).
+Some of this growth was fueled by the arrival of major technology employers, such as Hewlett Packard (in 1979) and NEC (in 1983), in the city.
 The population as of 2014 was 126,956 people.

 Revitalization

 In 1988, the city embarked on a multi-million dollar plan to redevelop approximately 207 acre of land in the downtown core, and revitalize historic areas that had been in decline.
 Projects included the Vernon Streetscape Project, Atlantic Street Beautification, Civic Plaza Complex, Downtown Vernon Street and Historic Old Town, Historic Old Town Streetscape project, Riverside Avenue Streetscape project, Oak Street Improvement Project, and Washington Boulevard pedestrian underpass.
 A new parking garage opened in 2007, the Roseville Arts!
-Blueline Gallery opened in 2008, a new Civic Center opened in 2013, and the Vernon Street Town Square now features a small raised stage, a water spray for children, and a venue for community events.
+Blueline Gallery opened in 2008, and a new Civic Center opened in 2013.
+The Vernon Street Town Square now features a small raised stage, a water spray for children, and a venue for community events.